Manhattan Project feed materials program: Uranium procurement

+The first objective of the feed materials program was to procure sufficient uranium-bearing raw materials for conversion into feed materials for the processing plants.
+The initial target was to procure 1700 ST of black oxide by the middle of 1944.

 Africa

 Early activities

 In May 1939, Edgar Sengier, the director of Union Minière, visited a fellow director, Lord Stonehaven, in London.
 Stonehaven arranged for Sengier to meet with Sir Henry Tizard and Major General Hastings Ismay.
 The Foreign Office had contacted Union Minière and discovered that the company had 65 ST of uranium ore concentrate on hand in the UK, and that the going price was 6/4 per pound, or £19,000 for the lot.
 Another 200 ST of refined uranium oxide was in Belgium.
 Sengier agreed to consider moving this stockpile from Belgium to the UK.
 In the meantime, the British government bought a ton of ore from Union Minière's London agents for £709/6/8.
-As Sengier left the meeting, Tizard warned him: "Be careful and never forget that you have in your hands something that may mean a catastrophe to your country and mine if this material were to fall into the hands of a possible enemy".
+As Sengier left the meeting, Tizard warned him: "Be careful and never forget that you have in your hands something that may mean a catastrophe to your country and mine if this material were to fall into the hands of a possible enemy."